Sir Robert Borden High School: Controversies

 On December 1, 2022, a Jewish student at the school was, upon entering a locker room, accosted by students who imitated speaking in German and made a Nazi salute, and the students had also constructed a large swastika on the floor out of ski poles.

-On 11 November,2024 the school played "Haza Salam", an Arabic-language song associated with Palestinian protest in the aftermath of the 7 October Hamas-led attack on Israel, as the only music during the Remembrance Day slide show at the school.
+On 11 November 2024 the school played "Haza Salam", an Arabic-language song associated with Palestinian protest in the aftermath of the October 7 attacks, as the only music during the Remembrance Day slide show at the school.
 Jewish students complained, and the school's principal initially defended the song choice but later apologized to parents for causing distress by including a song "that could be seen as politically charged".
 The use of the song has been questioned by students' parents, the Ottawa Carleton District School Board, the Jewish Federation of Ottawa, and the local member of provincial Parliament, Lisa MacLeod.